karish-grover/Electives-Advisory-System-Prolog/README.md

 ## Issues

-In case of any issues in running the code, feel free to contact me or open an issue.
+In case of any issues in running the code or if you wish to understand the workflow of the code, feel free to contact me or open an issue.